Topological insulators and geometry of vector bundles: Topology of vector bundles

 \subsubsection{Index of a singularity}

-We start with a formal definition of the winding number of a singularity.
-Suppose that a section $\vec s$ of a complex line bundle has a \defn{singularity} at $p$.
-This means that $\vec s(p)=0$ and $\vec s$ is non-zero in some neighborhood of $p$.
-Let $\vec v$ be some smooth non-vanishing section near $p$.
-Choose a positively-oriented contour $\ccont$ near $p$ such that both sections are non-zero on it.
-Then along the contour two sections are related by $\vec s = r e^{i\beta}\vec v$, where $r$ and $\beta$ are smooth functions of the coordinate $\gamma$ on $\ccont$.
-We define the \defn{index of a singularity} at $p$ as
+We start with a formal definition of the index.
+The basis sections $\vec 1$ and $\vec 1_N$ of $TS^2$ are examples of local unit sections: they are not defined over the whole base space and consist of vectors of unit length.
+In general, if a unit section $\vec 1$ is not defined in an isolated point $p$ of the base space, we will say that $\vec 1$ has a \defn{singularity} at $p$.
+Let $\vec v$ be some smooth unit section in a neighborhood of $p$.
+Choose a positively-oriented contour $\ccont$ near $p$ such that both sections are defined on it.
+Then along the contour, the two sections are related by $\vec 1 = e^{i\beta}\vec v$, where $\beta$ is a smooth function of the coordinate $\gamma$ on $\ccont$.
+We define the \defn{index of a singularity} of the section $\vec 1$ at $p$ as

-For example, the singularity of $\vec 1_N$ shown on the right in Fig.~\ref{Fig:CTopoBun}, has index $+2$.
+For example, the singularity of $\vec 1_N$ shown on the right in Fig.~\ref{Fig:CTopoBun}, has the index $+2$.

-The index is an integer independent of the choice of the smooth section $\vec v$ (compare with the low-dimensional example in Sec.~\ref{Sec:FluxOmega}).
+The index is an integer, and its value does not depend on the choice of the smooth section $\vec v$.
 Note that the sign of the index depends on the orientation of the surface, which determines that of the contour.
-There is also an implicit dependence on the orientation of the fiber, encoded in the complex structure.
+There is also an implicit dependence on the orientation of the fiber, which is encoded in the complex structure (see Sec.~\ref{Sec:CLBundles}).